harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-Execute `terraform plan` and see how runtime values are constructed by the interpolations.
+Execute `terraform plan` and see how the interpolations construct runtime values.

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-1.png"
 title="Terraform plan - Interpolated configuration values" caption="Terraform plan - Interpolated configuration values" width="85%" %}

 ## Outputs in HCL

 Every *Terraform* script has to read data from `resources` like *Connection Strings*, *IP addresses* or *DNS names* from items that are created as part of the script itself.
-This can be achieved using so called `outputs` in *HCL*.
+This can be achieved using so-called `outputs` in *HCL*.
 The definition syntax is quite similar to `variable` definitions.
-For smaller projects my advice is to put all outputs into a single file called `outputs.tf`.
+For smaller projects, my advice is to put all outputs into a single file called `outputs.tf`.
 However, this pattern could become a bit A simple `output` which will grab the `primary access key` from the *Azure Storage Account* specified above.

 ```hcl
 output "storage_account_access_key" {